-When we originally published our Learning Evaluation eBook and blog series, we covered four learning evaluation models representing a range of approaches and perspectives: Kirkpatrick, Kaufman, Brinkerhoff, and Anderson.
+When we originally published our Learning Evaluation blog series, we covered four learning evaluation models representing a range of approaches and perspectives: Kirkpatrick, Kaufman, Brinkerhoff, and Anderson.

 While there are many other learning models we’ve yet to cover, the one we’re asked about most often that’s not mentioned in our original series is Phillips' Learning Evaluation Model.
 So, what is it, and how should you apply it?

-In a nutshell, Phillips' model focuses on how to:
+In a nutshell, Phillips' evaluation of learning model focuses on how to:

 - collect data,